ucberkeley/savio-training-intro-2018/intro.md

 # Interactive jobs

 You can also do work interactively.

-For this, you may want to have used the -Y flag to ssh if you are running software with a GUI such as MATLAB.

 ```
-# ssh -Y SAVIO_USERNAME@hpc.brc.berkeley.edu
 srun -A co_stat -p savio2  --nodes=1 -t 10:0 --pty bash
 # now execute on the compute node:
 module load matlab
-matlab
+matlab -nodesktop -nodisplay
 ```

 To end your interactive session (and prevent accrual of additional charges to your FCA), simply enter `exit` in the terminal session.